Ogi Ogas: Game show appearances

 Ogas won $500,000 on an episode of Who Wants to Be a Millionaire that aired on November 8, 2006, using his cognitive science research to guide his game strategy.
-Ogas has intimated in interviews that he had a strong hunch about his final question (about the Boston Tea Party, shown), after tentatively eliminating three of the choices; he ultimately decided to walk away because of the large amount of money at risk ($475,000 of his $500,000).
+Ogas has intimated in interviews that he had a strong hunch about his final question (about the Boston Tea Party, shown), after tentatively eliminating three of the choices; he ultimately decided to walk away because of the large amount of money at risk ($475,000 of his $500,000; a miss would have dropped him back to $25,000).
 His hunch was correct.
 Since playing, he has appeared 22 times as the syndicated show's "Ask The Expert" Lifeline.

 Ogas was also a contestant on Grand Slam, which aired in August and September 2007.
 He said that after feeling the intense emotional pressure on Millionaire, he developed a new suite of cognitive techniques for Grand Slam, including calming techniques as well as mathematical, verbal, and mnemonic heuristics derived from his brain research.
 He defeated former Millionaire contestant Nancy Christy in his first-round game and all-time game show winnings record holder and Jeopardy! champion Brad Rutter in the second round.
 Ogas then defeated former Twenty-One champion David Legler in the semifinals before losing to Ken Jennings in the final.
 More recently, he appeared on ABC's game show 500 Questions as one of the challengers.